-B olivia's economic freedom score is 43.5, making its economy the 165th freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 0.1 point from last year, and Bolivia is ranked 30th out of 32 countries in the Americas region.
+B olivia's economic freedom score is 44.1, making its economy the 164th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.6 point from last year, and Bolivia is ranked 30th out of 32 countries in the Americas region.
 The country's economic freedom score is lower than the world and regional averages.
-Bolivia's economy is considered "repressed" according to the 2024 Index.
+Bolivia's economy is considered "repressed" according to the 2025 Index.

 The foundations of economic freedom in Bolivia remain severely hampered by structural and institutional problems.
 The judicial system is vulnerable to political interference, corruption is prevalent, and the rule of law is weak.
 The state's growing presence in economic activity has moved the economy ever farther from free-market openness.
-Overall business freedom remains mostly unchanged and at a low level.
+In general, the level of business freedom remains low.
 The labor code is outdated and burdensome.
 The government maintains controls on the prices of such products as sugar, maize, and bread.